 "Caldwell/Bradley: A United Front (and they need to be)

-There hasn’t been much time for new General Manager David Caldwell and Head Coach Gus Bradley to “settle in.”
-But that’s the nature of the National Football League these days, and in fact, just about all sports.
-“There used to be an off-season,” is one of my favorite current sayings.
+JACKSONVILLE, Fla. – There hasn't been much time for new General Manager David Caldwell and Head Coach Gus Bradley to "settle in."
+But that's the nature of the National Football League these days, and in fact, just about all sports.
+"There used to be an off-season," is one of my favorite current sayings.
 Because there used to be.
-Professional sports have decided it’s about staying in the public eye all the time, not just during the season.
-That way you’ll be inclined to buy a hat or a t-shirt sometime during the combine, or free-agency, or the draft or mini-camp or whatever.
+Professional sports have decided it's about staying in the public eye all the time, not just during the season.
+That way you'll be inclined to buy a hat or a t-shirt sometime during the combine, or free-agency, or the draft or mini-camp or whatever.

 But for all the media time and public "face" both Caldwell and Bradley have as part of their jobs, it's about finding football players and winning games for both.
 Caldwell has a solid pedigree during his time in the league, the only business he's ever known.
 He believes in "big school, big competition" when it comes to drafting players and he sees the draft and college free-agency as the way to building a team.